supersciencegrl/codingForChemists/README.md

 # codingForChemists
 Resources for and by the #codingForChemists Discord community!

-If you are interested in joining the community, please contact me directly through [my website](https://supersciencegrl.co.uk)!
+If you are interested in joining the community, please contact me directly through [my website](https://supersciencegrl.co.uk).

 ### Put your spin on the repo!
-- Submit a **pull request** to submit your content to be added to the repo.
+- Submit a [**pull request**](https://github.com/supersciencegrl/codingForChemists/pulls) to submit your content to be added to the repo.
 Content should be suitable for beginner or intermediate-level coders, and aimed at chemists
-- The **Issues** tab is our wish list.
-Please submit things you want to see to Issues, or if you see a problem in our published content
+- The [**Issues**](https://github.com/supersciencegrl/codingForChemists/issues) tab is our wish list.
+Please submit things you want to see here, or point (with sufficient detail) to any problems in our published content

 # Contents
 -